luszczynski/keycloak-containers-demo/README.md

 First build the image with:

     docker build -t demo-ldap ldap

 Then run it with:

-    docker run --name demo-ldap --net demo-network demo-ldap
+    docker run --rm --name demo-ldap --net demo-network demo-ldap

 ### Start mail server

 In order to allow Keycloak to send emails we need to configure an SMTP server.
 MailHog provides an excellent email server that can used for testing.

 Start the mail server with:

-    docker run -d -p 8025:8025 --name demo-mail --net demo-network mailhog/mailhog
+    docker run --rm -p 8025:8025 --name demo-mail --net demo-network mailhog/mailhog

 ### Start JS Console application